rumors/handbook/operations/communication.md

 - What are you planning to do today?
 - Is anything blocking you?

-It’s not a status meeting — we don’t need alllllll the details.
-And it’s not the time to do argue, demo, or solve problems.
+It’s not a status meeting — we don’t need all the details.
+And it’s not the time to argue, demo, or solve problems.
 Log issues or questions and move on.
 Go person to person, one at a time.

 ## Call-free Wednesdays